-Experienced Miami Attorneys Handling Maritime Law Matters
+Experienced Fort Lauderdale Attorneys Handling Maritime Law Matters

 Helping Miami-Dade and South Florida residents in a variety of maritime disputes

 The coastal nature of Miami-Dade makes it a prime location for maritime disputes.
 From ship-related injury claims to property damage controversies, admiralty law encompasses a wide range of negligence issues.
-When searching for a Miami maritime law attorney, it’s important to choose a lawyer who understands the specific requirements and intricacies of this practice area.
+When searching for a Fort Lauderdale maritime law attorney, it’s important to choose a lawyer who understands the specific requirements and intricacies of this practice area.
 At Yeboah Law Group, P.A. we can successfully handle cases involving maritime law, including injury claims under The Jones Act.
 Call us to put our wealth of knowledge to work in your case.

 Handling maritime injury claims